JoelSRJE/JoelSRJE/README.md

   📫 If you wanna get in touch 🡪 <Strong>JoelSRJE@hotmail.com</Strong>

   <br/>
-  ⚡ Fun fact: My rubber duck is a Welsh Corgi Pembroke who's tired of me talking by now
+  ⚡ Fun fact: My rubber duck is a Welsh Corgi Pembroke who's tired of me by now
 </div>

 ---